Kaduna CAN suggests how to worship in Pandemic

 Worshippers who have to travel far to church would be enjoined to make use of personal means of transport

-Alternatively, Churches would be enjoined to provide transport for members without means of transport in adherence to the social distancing rules.l
+Alternatively, Churches would be enjoined to provide transport for members without means of transport in adherence to the social distancing rules.

-“Social distancing will be observed in the sitting arrangement with one-meter gap between two worshippers.
+“Social distancing will be observed in the sitting arrangement with the one-meter gap between two worshippers.

 Every worship service shall not exceed one hour.”